-Finally, Marist believes in the dignity of every human being and is committed to the principle of service.
-The College conducts programs for the disadvantaged, a wide variety of programs that meet community needs, and programs that broaden access to education.
+The Marist ideal of service is predicated on our belief in the dignity and value of every human being.
+The College sponsors and supports programs to meet a wide variety of community needs, and to offer broadened access to education.
 We encourage students, faculty, staff, and alumni to make service an important part of their lives.
-Students are encouraged to become involved in campus activities, programs that assist the less fortunate in our society, and service projects throughout the Hudson River Valley and around the world.
-By sharing their time and talents, students help make Marist a better place to live and learn while developing a sense of personal and civic responsibility.
+Both individual students and student organizations engage in service activities, including programs that assist those in need, projects throughout the Hudson River Valley, and other humanitarian initiatives around the world.
+By sharing their time and talents, students help make Marist a better place to live and learn while developing a sense of personal responsibility and civic engagement.